minori-fh/jumble-dash/README.md

   }
 ```

-We then call to different routings based on their 'isLoggedIn' state.
+We then call to different routings based on the user's 'isLoggedIn' state.

 ```
 render() {